Recent cases involving powerful public figures have brought renewed attention to a topic that is often misunderstood: sex trafficking.

 Where Sex Trafficking and Porn Overlap

-While Elsessor talks about consent in the context of sex trafficking, this topic of consent is one we are familiar with at Fight.
+At Fight the New Drug, this conversation about consent, coercion, and exploitation is familiar because it also comes up in conversations about pornography.
 You may have heard that the pornography industry’s abuses can be dismissed due to its supposed “consensual” nature.
 However, in industries like adult entertainment, power imbalances and coercive environments make it tough for performers to truly say “no.”

 Take one performer’s story: she agreed to certain acts on set but ended up enduring brutal physical harm she didn’t anticipate or sign up for.
 Even though she initially “consented,” she couldn’t revoke that consent once the situation became unbearable—especially with the threat of not getting paid or hurting her reputation.
 Fight.
 (2023, June 17).
 Why Consent Can’t Always Be Guaranteed in Porn.
 Fight the New Drug. https://fightthenewdrug.org/why-consent-cant-always-be-guaranteed-in-porn/ Copy This is not the only example of the porn industry overlooking consent.
 There are countless stories of sexually explicit content uploaded to porn sites without the consent of the individuals shown.
 Mohan, M. (2020).
 ‘I was raped at 14, and the video ended up on a porn site’.
 BBC News.
 Retrieved from https://www.bbc.com/news/stories-51391981 Copy